Florida Bus Accident Attorney

 - Traumatic Brain Injuries (TBI): Caused by sudden impact or force.

-- Spinal Cord Injuries: Leading to chronic pain, paralysis, or long-term disability.
+- Spinal Cord Injuries: Resulting in chronic pain, paralysis, or long-term disability.

-- Broken Bones: Fractures in arms, legs, ribs, or other critical areas.
+- Broken Bones: Fractures in arms, legs, ribs, or critical areas.

-- Lacerations and Soft Tissue Injuries: Often caused by shattered glass or debris.
+- Lacerations & Soft Tissue Injuries: Often caused by shattered glass or debris.

 - Psychological Trauma: Including anxiety, depression, or post-traumatic stress disorder (PTSD).